skillrepos/helm-fun-v2/codespace-labs.md

 You should see the various database pieces in the cluster now.

-15. If you are not running in the VM, stop the roar-port.sh command that is running and start it again to pick  up the new pod.
+15. Stop the roar-port.sh command that is running and start it again to pick  up the new pod.

 ```
 ../extra/roar-port.sh roar <nodeport from step 4>